Cop Secret: Production

-On 19 January 2021 it was announced that the Hannes Þór Halldórsson directional debut film Cop Secret will be presented on the Nordic Film Market on 5 February 2021.
+Principal photography concluded in Iceland in December 2020.

-Principal photography concluded in Iceland on December 2020.
+On 19 January 2021 it was announced that the Hannes Þór Halldórsson directional debut film Cop Secret would be presented on the Nordic Film Market on 5 February 2021.

 Release

 The film premièred in the Concorso internazionale at the 74th Locarno Film Festival on 21 August 2021.
 It was first theatrically released in Island on 22 October 2021, while its release on VOD was in the U.K. and Ireland on 23 May 2022 by Vertigo Releasing, and in North America on 12 July 2022.
 It was screened at the Brussels International Fantastic Film Festival on 6 September 2022.

 Reception

 Box office

 Cop Secret grossed 76 million ISK (about $588,651) only in Iceland in 2021, coming in second in the box office behind No Time to Die.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 84% based on 19 reviews, with an average rating of 6.5/10.

 Jay Weissberg of Variety said of the film: "Entertaining?
 Yes, by and large.
 Clever?
 Not by a long shot."
 Gunnar Ragnarsson of RÚV criticized the film, stating that he film's action and endless pop culture references get tired after a while and that lead actor Auðunn Blöndal did not yet have the ability to carry a film.
 In her review for Eye for Film, Jane Fae remembers that the film explicitly mentions Die Hard 3.